 - Include productive tasks.
 Your Opening Ritual is a time to look at your calendar for the next few days, update your to-do list, note your top priorities for the day, clear off your desk, do some stretches, etc. Avoid tasks that steal your productivity and/or that of others.

 - Use self-imposed rewards.
 If it is hard for you to stay on track with your morning ritual, choose some self-administered rewards for performing the less pleasant tasks.
-Maybe you use your favorite coffee creamer only when you’ve finished your Opening Ritual.
+Maybe you decide to use your favorite coffee creamer only when you’ve finished your Opening Ritual.

 BONUS TIP: Productive mornings start the evening before.
 Check out this article on effective Closing Rituals to learn more.